Hevsy/Travel-Companion/README.md

 The first deceison to be made - Flask or Django?
 Flask is already familiar from PSet9 and is rather straightforward.
-Django seems to be a more powerfull framework, which would be beneficial to learn or at least get familiar with.
-So, I'll start with Django.
+Django seems to be a more powerfull framework, however takes significant time to lern.
+Therefore, I start with Flask.